-The Canadian Kidney Cancer information system (CKCis) is a collaborative multi-institutional database from 13 centers in 6 provinces and has been described previously.18-20 This dataset was initiated in 2011 and includes data entered retrospectively and prospectively for a sample of patients with renal tumors treated as of 1998.
-Demographic, clinical, pathological, and oncological variables are collected and the dataset is updated regularly.
+The Canadian Kidney Cancer information system (CKCis) is a collaborative, multi-institutional database from 13 centers in six provinces and has been described previously.
+18-20 This dataset was initiated in 2011 and includes data entered retrospectively and prospectively for a sample of patients with renal tumors treated as of 1998.
+Demographic, clinical, pathological, and oncological variables are collected, and the dataset is updated regularly.
 Institutional review board approval was obtained from each contributing site.

 We identified patients in CKCis who underwent RN or CN, depending on the clinical stage of disease preoperatively, and were found to have pT4 RCC.
-Patients with node positivity or metastasis were not excluded. pT4 disease was defined according to the 2010 TNM cancer staging system as involvement beyond Gerota's fascia or tumor which extends into the ipsilateral adrenal gland.21 Patient information was prospectively collected from 2009 to 2016.
+Patients with node-positivity or metastasis were not excluded. pT4 disease was defined according to the 2010 TNM cancer staging system as involvement beyond Gerota's fascia or tumor that extends into the ipsilateral adrenal gland.21 Patient information was prospectively collected from 2009-2016.

 Demographic, clinical, operative, and pathological data were obtained.
 Demographic variables included age, sex, ECOG performance status, body mass index (BMI), and smoking history.
-Clinical and operative factors included time to nephrectomy, follow-up time, clinical TNM staging, recipients of first line adjuvant VEGFr TKI, preoperative laboratory results including hemoglobin, estimated glomerular filtration rate (eGFR), alkaline phosphatase (ALP), lactate dehydrogenase (LDH), corrected calcium, platelets, presence of systemic symptoms, presence of local symptoms including gross hematuria or flank pain, intraoperative blood loss, surgical approach, and operative duration.
-Pathologic characteristics including histologic subtype, Fuhrman grade, pathological TNM staging, tumor size, adrenal involvement, presence of sarcomatoid characteristics, positive margin status, and tumor necrosis were analyzed.
-As the number of deaths in our cohort was high, outcomes such as cancer specific survival were not assessed.
+Clinical and operative factors included time to nephrectomy, followup time, clinical TNM staging, recipients of first-line adjuvant VEGFr TKI, preoperative laboratory results (including hemoglobin, estimated glomerular filtration rate [eGFR], alkaline phosphatase [ALP], lactate dehydrogenase [LDH], corrected calcium, platelets), presence of systemic symptoms, presence of local symptoms (including gross hematuria or flank pain), intraoperative blood loss, surgical approach, and operative duration.
+Pathological characteristics, including histological subtype, Fuhrman grade, pathological TNM staging, tumor size, adrenal involvement, presence of sarcomatoid characteristics, positive margin status, and tumor necrosis, were analyzed.

+As the number of deaths in our cohort was high, outcomes such as CSS were not assessed.
 The Kaplan-Meier method was used for OS and the log-rank test was used to test for differences.
 Univariable and multivariable Cox regression analysis identified predictors for mortality.
-Variables significant in the univariate analysis were included in the multivariable model, with the exception of those variables with large proportion of missing data.
+Variables significant in the univariate analysis were included in the multivariable model, with the exception of those variables with a large proportion of missing data.
 The only univariable significant predictor that was omitted from the multivariable model due to missing data was blood loss (32% missing).
-Statistical significance was defined as P < 0.05.
+Statistical significance was defined as p<0.05.